dianamarzz/nndl/README.md

 1. Label the first as 'index.html' (for the complete HTML structure, integrated CSS for beautiful styling, and framework/CDN links).
 2. Label the second as 'app.js' (for all JavaScript logic, data processing, and Chart.js interactions).

 Use the following CDN libraries: PapaParse (for CSV parsing), Chart.js (for all visualizations), and Bootstrap 5 (for responsive layout and styling components).
 All processing must be client-side.
 Link 'app.js' from ‘index.html' !!!
-Make sure all the buttons in the app work properly and backed runs correctly !!!
+Make sure all the buttons in the app work properly and backend runs correctly !!!

 Workflow: